 - Protein: Choose lean protein over other forms since they are low in saturated fats and high in PUFAs.
 Best options: Opt for fish like salmon, as they also contain significant amounts of healthy omega-3 fats.
 Choose beans as a vegetarian protein source.
-Avoid deep fired meat with lots of butter and cheese, since they are not only rich in saturated fats but also high on sodium.
+Avoid deep fried meat with lots of butter and cheese, since they are not only rich in saturated fats but also high on sodium.

-- Vegetables: Your biggest preference should be for non-starchy vegetables such as leafy greens, broccoli, cauliflower, asparagus, and carrots, since they are low on readily available sugars and high in fiber and other nutrients.
+- Vegetables: Your biggest preference should be for non-starchy vegetables such as leafy greens, broccoli, cauliflower, asparagus, and carrots since they are low on readily available sugars and high in fiber and other nutrients.
 Limit your intake of starchy vegetables.

-- Fruits: Fruits come to rescue to address your sweet cravings, minus the loads of sugar that come along with them and addition of antioxidants and fiber.
+- Fruits: Fruits come to rescue to address your sweet cravings, minus loads of sugar that come along with them and addition of antioxidants and fiber.
 Berries are the best pick.
 Do not use fruits that are preserved in sugary syrups or coating or flavored with artificial sweeteners.
-Say strict o no to artificial juices, can have fresh juices in moderation.
+Say strict no to artificial juices, can have fresh juices in moderation.

 - Fats: Prefer the good fats.
 Choose the ones that help protect your heart and help in fighting away the bad cholesterol.
 These are found in avocados, almonds and polyunsaturated fats.
 Avoid trans fats and saturated fats.